Navient Declares Fourth Quarter Common Stock Dividend - NewsBreak

 Navient Declares Fourth Quarter Common Stock Dividend

-WILMINGTON, Del., Nov.
-22, 2021 (GLOBE NEWSWIRE) -- Navient (Nasdaq: NAVI), a leader in education loan management and business processing solutions, announced that its board of directors approved a 2021 fourth quarter dividend of $0.16 per share on the company's common stock.
+WILMINGTON, DE — Navient (Nasdaq: NAVI) announced that its board of directors recently approved a 2021 fourth quarter dividend of $0.16 per share on the company’s common...www.mychesco.com

-The fourth quarter 2021 dividend will be paid on December 17, 2021, to shareholders of record at the close of business on December 3, 2021.
+WILMINGTON, DE — Navient (Nasdaq: NAVI) announced that its board of directors recently approved a 2021 fourth quarter dividend of $0.16 per share on the company’s common...www.mychesco.com

-About NavientNavient (Nasdaq: NAVI) is a leading provider of education loan management and business processing solutions for education, healthcare, and government clients at the federal, state, and local levels.
-Navient helps clients and millions of Americans achieve success through technology-enabled financing, services, and support.
-Learn more at Navient.com.
+Local news and information for Chester County, Pennsylvania.
+Get local news headlines, weather, traffic, entertainment, lifestyle and more on MyChesCohttps://www.mychesco.com/

 Comments / 0